Training quantum machine learning models on cloud without uploading the data

 \section{More discussion on the advantage}

-In conclusion, we propose a run-before-encoding method so that a dataset owner Alice can train a machine learning model on Bob's quantum cloud computation platform, with the primary advantage that the dataset is kept perfectly secret from Bob.
+In conclusion, we propose a run-before-encoding method so that a dataset owner Alice can train machine learning models on Bob's quantum platform, with the primary advantage that the dataset is kept perfectly secret from Bob.
 Note that it was pointed out in Ref. \cite{ml69} that \textquotedblleft almost all branches of quantum machine-learning research have been heavily framed by the question of `beating' classical machine learning in some figure of merit\textquotedblright , but \textquotedblleft a number of `positive' results have been put forward that either `prove' theoretically or `show' empirically that quantum computers are better at something\textquotedblright .
-According to Ref. \cite{ml353}, it was even stated at Google I/O 2024 that \textquotedblleft no one has yet demonstrated a clear quantum advantage for machine learning on classical data\textquotedblright .
 But our method works for any quantum circuit where all the operations in the middle are unitary while the measurements are performed at the very end, and the unitary operations always result in real probability amplitudes.
 These features are not available in existing classical machine learning models but they are not uncommon for quantum ones.
-Thus, the advantage of our method is neither empirical nor bias towards certain tasks.
+Thus, the advantage of our method is neither empirical nor biased towards certain tasks.

-Nevertheless, this advantage can be achieved not only on real quantum computers, but also by running quantum simulators on classical computer.
-That is, though it is an advantage over all \textit{existing} classical neural networks, rigorously speaking, it may not seem appropriate to regard it as a quantum advantage.
+Nevertheless, this advantage can not only be achieved on real quantum computers, but also persist if Bob runs quantum simulators on classical computers.
+That is, though it is an advantage over all \textit{existing} classical neural networks, strictly speaking, it may not seem appropriate to be regarded as an exclusive quantum advantage.
 We feel that it should be better considered as a \textquotedblleft quantum-inspired\textquotedblright\ advantage.
-This result also suggests that quantum-inspired classical neural networks, i.e., redesigned classical neural networks by replacing the neuron associated by existing choices of non-linear classical activation functions (e.g., the sigmoid function, ReLU function, and Tanh function, etc.) with unitary linear transformations, should deserve more research interests since it could make full use of the advantage in the near term.
+This result also suggests that quantum-inspired classical neural networks, i.e., redesigned classical neural networks by replacing the neuron associated by existing choices of nonlinear classical activation functions (e.g., the sigmoid, ReLU and Tanh functions) with unitary linear transformations while nonlinearity occurs only at the very end, should deserve more research interests since it could make full use of the advantage in the near term.

 \textbf{Acknowledgments}